 The goal of the Graduate Certificate in Translation Studies is to promote the interdisciplinary study of translation, encompassing its literary, social, political, economic, legal, technological and medical dimensions.
 As human migration and globalization alter the manner and speed of language change, translation has become increasingly central to the workings of the contemporary world.
 We believe now is the time to capture the new energies and map out the new fields this expanded horizon offers to us.
 The aim is to provide graduate students across a number of programs, departments, and divisions the opportunity to develop and demonstrate a degree of competence in translation theory, practice, and technologies.
 A central focus of the program will be to bring together a maximally intellectually and culturally diverse cohort of participating students each year.
 The Certificate program will serve the interests of graduate students looking for a competitive edge in the academic job market as well as opening doors to careers outside of academia for others.

-The proposed Certificate in Translation Studies (TS) will be open to students currently enrolled in a Ph.D. program at Yale or those entering a graduate program in the upcoming fall semester.
+The Certificate in Translation Studies (TS) is open to students currently enrolled in a Ph.D. program at Yale or those entering a graduate program in the upcoming fall semester.

 Requirements for the Certificate

 Students who wish to receive the TS Certificate are required to complete three courses and a capstone activity: